br3ndonland/udacity-fsnd/3-back-end/rdb-sql.md

 I got stuck on two quizzes in *Lesson 02.
 Elements of SQL*:

 1. *2.13.
-Find the Fish Eaters:- I was able to quickly narrow the query result down to the proper `name` column and join the tables, but couldn't figure out where to select just the fish diet.
+Find the Fish Eaters:* I was able to quickly narrow the query result down to the proper `name` column and join the tables, but couldn't figure out where to select just the fish diet.
 The instructional video makes it look like you only need three lines of SQL code for the query, but you actually need a fourth line to specify the restriction.
 There should have been an extra step where he explained how to incorporate restrictions into joins.
 2. *2.15.
-More Join Practice:- I struggled with this problem for ~5 hours, and I put in the time because I really wanted to learn the syntax.
+More Join Practice:* I struggled with this problem for ~5 hours, and I put in the time because I really wanted to learn the syntax.
 I broke the problem down, repeatedly iterated my code, got as close as I could, and finally checked the solution.
 I was only off from the "simple syntax" solution by one word: I had `taxonomy.species` instead of `taxonomy.name`.
 I want to understand why I didn't have it right, but the instructor notes don't explain it, and the solution video is complete fluff.
 Walk us through the solution, don't just talk about the animals!

 #### Concise version to fit into the 512 character limit of the feedback box